Greg Gasataya

 Greg Gelvosa Gasataya (born November 19, 1970) is a Filipino politician and former broadcast journalist who served as the Representative of the Lone District of Bacolod from 2016 to 2025.
-He was elected as Mayor of Bacolod in the 2025 elections and assumed the office on June 30th.
+He was elected as Mayor of Bacolod in the 2025 elections and assumed the office on June 30.

+Early years

 Early life

 Greg Gasataya was born as the eldest son to Rodrigo Gasataya, a jeepney driver, and Thelma Gelvosa, a church worker on November 19, 1970, in Bacolod, Philippines.

 Education

 Gasataya graduated from the West Negros College for his elementary education in 1984 and as valedictorian from the Maranatha Christian School for his secondary education in 1988.

 In 1988, Gasataya entered the University of the Philippines Diliman, earning a degree of Bachelor of Arts in Political Science.

 In 2009, he finished his Bachelor of Arts in Communication Arts from the Philippine Women's University.
 Gasataya also earned a Master's in Public Management from the Sultan Kudarat State University in 2011.